-It’s difficult to keep a travel blog going at the moment, when travel is so restricted, so I am sharing a short story today.
-One of the dishes I mention in the story was inspired by a delicious dish I had at the Oyster Bar on Chuckanut Drive in Bow, WA.
+It’s difficult to keep a travel blog going at the moment, when travel is so restricted, so today I am doing something a little different and sharing a short story that I wrote.
+One of the dishes I mention in the story was inspired by a delicious entree I had at the Oyster Bar on Chuckanut Drive in Bow, WA.
 I have previously written about this restaurant; you’ll find that post here.
-I can’t remember the name of the dish, and I didn’t see it on the menu I found on their website, but it had truffles and a celeriac cream sauce, yummy!
+I can’t remember the name of the dish, and I didn’t see it on the menu I found on their website, but it had truffles and a celeriac cream sauce; it was delicious!

 “My stupid lunch!”
 Zoey bellowed in reply.